hosseinmoein/DataFrame/README.md

 <img src="docs/pandalion.png" alt="drawing" width="500"/>

 ## [*DataFrame Documentation / Code Samples*](https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/DataFrame.html)
-This is a C++ statistical library that provides an interface similar to Pandas package in Python.<BR>
+This is a C++ analytical library that provides interface and functionality similar to packages/libraries in Python and R. For example, you could compare this to Pandas or data.frame.<BR>
-<B>A DataFrame can have one index column and many data columns of any built-in or user-defined type</B>.<BR>
+<B>A DataFrame can have one index column and many data columns of any built-in or user-defined types</B>.<BR>
 You could slice the data in many different ways.
 You could join, merge, group-by the data.
-You could run various statistical, summarization and ML algorithms on the data.
+You could run various statistical, summarization, financial, and ML algorithms on the data.
 You could add your custom algorithms easily.
 You could multi-column sort, custom pick and delete the data.
 And more …<BR>
 DataFrame also includes a large collection of analytical algorithms in form of visitors -- see [documentation](https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/DataFrame.html).
 These are from basic stats such as <I>Mean</I>, <I>Std Deviation</I>, <I>Return</I>, … to more involved analysis such as <I>Affinity Propagation</I>, <I>Polynomial Fit</I>, <I>Hurst Exponent</I>, … -- See [documentation](https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/DataFrame.html) for a complete list with code samples, and how you can add your custom algorithms.<BR>

 I have followed a few <B>principles in this library</B>:<BR>